 Nuclear power is sometimes a contentious topic.
 But its role as part of the UK’s energy mix could be hugely important for reducing carbon emissions and addressing the need to urgently modernise parts of our energy infrastructure.
 The Institution of Mechanical Engineers is one organisation warning that the combination of growing electricity demand and the UK’s ageing power station infrastructure could lead to a 40-55% “electricity supply gap” by 2025.

-This makes buildings maintenance within the sector both critical and challenging, as Chris Cruise, Industry Sector Manager at RS Components, explains: “If you’re the CEO of a power company you, clearly, need to ensure there is minimal disruption to supply from building maintenance.
+This makes buildings maintenance within the energy and utlities sector both critical and challenging, as Damian Wynne, Industry Sector Manager at RS Components, explains: “If you’re the CEO of a power company you, clearly, need to ensure there is minimal disruption to supply from building maintenance.
 Utilities firms commonly have it written into their contracts that they will provide continuous service, with heavy fines if that is broken.

 “You’re dealing with a huge variety of built estate, everything from remote pumping stations through to big brick buildings with loads of lighting and heating issues, external floodlighting, outdoor signage and so on.
 Or it can even be a head office in London or Birmingham or wherever.
 So, it is the full range.”